Christ myth theory: Paul-Louis Couchoud

-The French philosopher Paul-Louis Couchoud (1879-1959), published in the 1920s and 1930s, was a predecessor for contemporary mythicists.
+The French philosopher Paul-Louis Couchoud (1879–1959), who published in the 1920s and 1930s, was a predecessor for contemporary mythicists.
 According to Couchoud, Christianity started not with a biography of Jesus but "a collective mystical experience, sustaining a divine history mystically revealed".
 Couchaud's Jesus is not a "myth", but a "religious conception".

 Robert Price mentions Couchoud's comment on the Christ Hymn, one of the relics of the Christ cults to which Paul converted.
 Couchoud noted that in this hymn the name Jesus was given to the Christ after his death, implying that there cannot have been a ministry by a teacher called Jesus.

 George Albert Wells

 George Albert Wells (1926–2017), a professor of German, revived interest in the Christ myth theory.
 In his early work, including Did Jesus Exist?
 (1975), Wells argued that because the gospels were written decades after Jesus' death by Christians who were theologically motivated but had no personal knowledge of him, a rational person should believe the gospels only if they are independently confirmed.

 From the mid-1990s onwards, Wells came to accept that the Jesus of the gospel stories was partly based on a historical figure.
 In The Jesus Myth (1999) and later works, Wells argues that two Jesus narratives were fused into one, namely Paul's mythical Jesus, and a historical Jesus from a Galilean preaching tradition, whose teachings were preserved in the Q source.
 According to Wells, both figures owe much of their substance to ideas from Jewish Wisdom literature.

-In 2000 Van Voorst gave an overview of proponents of the "Nonexistence Hypothesis" and their arguments, presenting seven arguments against the hypothesis as put forward by Wells and his predecessors, detailing his criticisms.
+In 2000, Van Voorst gave an overview of proponents of the "Nonexistence Hypothesis" and their arguments, presenting seven arguments against the hypothesis as put forward by Wells and his predecessors, detailing his criticisms.
 According to Maurice Casey, Wells' work repeated the main points of the Religionsgeschichtliche Schule, which are deemed outdated by mainstream scholarship.
 His works were not discussed by New Testament scholars, because it was "not considered to be original, and all his main points were thought to have been refuted long ago, for reasons which were very well known".